 In conversations about gardening, I have heard people comment that a small garden will not produce enough harvest to can or freeze.
 They feel it is not worth their time to plant a small garden.
 This misconception about small gardening keeps people from enjoying fresh food and the ability to preserve food for the winter months.

 In my small garden I planted tomato, cucumber, pepper, broccoli, and sweet potato plants.
 I only planted 2 cucumber plants in my small garden and I harvested enough cucumbers to can 80 pints of pickles.
 I canned Kosher, Polish, Spicy, Bread and Butter and Zesty Bread and Butter Pickles.
 I think I am pickled out.
 The photo below is the first batch of pickles.

-I will start harvesting the tomatoes soon and I will can tomato sauce and salsa.
-I will dice and freeze peppers or make stuffed peppers and freeze.
-This is my first attempt at planting sweet potatoes so I hope I will get a nice harvest.
-My small garden is keeping me busy and my freezer and pantry are full, so don’t let the small garden misconception stop you from planting a garden.
+I harvested the tomatoes and I canned tomato sauce, chili sauce and salsa.
+I diced peppers and made stuffed peppers to put in the freezer.
+This was my first attempt at planting sweet potatoes and I had a nice harvest.
+My small garden is keeps me busy and my freezer and pantry are full, so don’t let the small garden misconception stop you from planting a garden.

 Experimenting in the Garden